dcunited001/dcunited001.github.io/_drafts/merits-and-faults-of-intellectual-property-endgame-scenarios.md

 excerpt: ""
 ---

+- how does ML fit into Actuarial Industries?
+  - most of the profit is found assessing risk people think is high, but either you know is low or you know you can mitigate.
+    - the obvious example for AI/ML is on the car insurance industry, since at some point, the risk for accidents plummets -- albeit with fairly flat payout costs.
+    - how does this change pricing and the dynamics of competition in an auto insurance industry once various thresholds of cars are automated and thus the total risk systemically plummets? this total as calculated with accident & safe driving stats, both of which can be factors for mitigation with automated cars.
+  - but generally, how many similar trends will play out across actuarial industruies, since similar risk evaporation trends will play out across them systemically? further, similar mechanisms for risk mitigation will also emerge, which were unavailable before because of any such hardware platform to collect, communicate & analyze the data?
+  - TODO: updload the other notes which mention the economics of actuarial interconnections between businesses/industries
+    - these notes cover how actuarial entities for many categories of product, many of which are industries themselves, impact those businesses as well as macroeconomics in generally. i.e. there are businesses selling products in categories, which are covered by various actuarial products. from the perspective of the economic graph, this is like a meta or hyper dynamic that inflates costs and lowers risks, while providing profit motives.
+      - describe the macro/micro-economics of insurance companies.
+    - insurance companies will need to diversify and restructure. they will be presented with further opportunities to destructure and reconglomerate once the industry begins to change

+====

 - need to explore more about the merits/faults of final distributions of intellectual property holdings.
 - this is the interesting idea here, but